 Functional medicine is a big time, energy, effort, and money commitment.
 And while I’m happy to tell you how it changed my life, healed my family, and was 100% worth it for me… today let’s talk about if it’s right for you.

-The pros and cons of western medicine
+The pros and cons of Western medicine

 A big myth is that functional medicine looks down on Western medicine practices.
+Not true!

 Western medicine is vitally important and great for crisis management.
 For example, if you cut your finger open chopping veggies for dinner, please don’t wait for your next functional medicine appointment.
 Get yourself to a hospital!

 But when it comes to chronic health conditions – like diabetes, autoimmune conditions, heart disease, autism, depression, and more – many people find that the Western approach’s focus on symptom management leaves them feeling unheard and worse than when they started symptom management medicine.
 If you’ve been diagnosed with a chronic condition, the prospect of living with it (and using various medications with side effects to “manage” it forever more) can be incredibly disheartening.

 Because Western medicine usually divides specialties by body part or system – i.e. cardiologists, endocrinologists, OB/GYN, etc. – it can feel like no one doctor is considering your overall health when making recommendations.

 What functional medicine does differently